rzetterberg/alven/README.md

 Now you can create pages in the admin interface and view them to see how the theme renders the content.

+You can make changes to the theme and just refresh the page in your browser to see the changes.